lianabhr/lianabhr.github.io/index.md

 ### Methodology

-We employed Ordinary Least Squares (OLS) regression to fit a linear model to our dataset of 200 advertising sales.
+I employed Ordinary Least Squares (OLS) regression to fit a linear model to our dataset of 200 advertising sales.
 The model was implemented using Python's scikit-learn library.

 ### Key Findings